kettle17/group-project-bandcamp/pipeline/README.md

 ### ETL Scripts
 - `extract.py` – Extracts Bandcamp sales data and saves to CSV
 - `transform.py` – Cleans and transforms data for loading
 - `load.py` – Loads transformed data into an RDS database
+- `etl_controller.py` - Runs all stages of the ETL pipeline (contains Lambda Handler).

 ### Tests
 - `test_exist.py` – Test that checks existence of `extract.py`.
 Ensures pytest succeeds if there are no other tests.